wlloyduw/SAAF/tutorial/README.md

 ```
 ## Setting up AWS Lambda

 Download the AWS CLI and use aws configure to setup.
-Enter your AWS access and secret key, set your region (e.g. us-east-1) and finally set the output format to json.
+Enter your AWS access and secret key, set your region (e.g. us-east-1) and finally set the output format to JSON.

 <!-- is python3 a dependency of the awscli? should it be installed above with SAAF dependencies? -->
 ```bash